 Student Spotlight: Divya Kaushal, MPH'26

 The MPH cohort whose hybrid studies began in July 2024 boasts a surgeon, a pharmacist, and doctors, as well as more recent graduates of bachelor’s degree programs.
-Kaushal, who already earned a master’s of science in human nutrition at Columbia University, says that to the best of her knowledge, she is the only person in the cohort with a second master’s degree.
-“This cohort is a great melting pot for learning and bouncing ideas off of one another,” she says.
-“It makes discussions really interesting.”
+Kaushal's cohort, which started in July 2024, is composed of a broad group of professions, including surgeons, pharmacists, doctors, working professionals, and fresh grads.
+Kaushal, who has previously obtained a Master of Science in Human Nutrition from Columbia University.“This cohort is a great melting pot for learning and bouncing ideas off of one another,” she says.
+“It makes discussions really engaging.”

-“One of the main things that appealed to me about Dartmouth’s public health program was the integration of health policy and clinical practice,” says Kaushal, whose undergraduate studies included stints as an undergraduate laboratory research assistant to a diabetes investigator and a scientist exploring the potential of nanotechnology to combat drug-resistant bacteria and emerging infectious diseases.
-“Dartmouth is very research driven, and the opportunity to work with faculty on evidence-based policy is a big deal to me.”
+"One of the main things that appealed to me about Dartmouth's public health program was the integration of health policy and clinical practice," says Kaushal, who has conducted research on both chronic disease mechanisms and emergent technologies that are designed to address global health concerns such as antibiotic resistance.
+"Dartmouth is very research-driven, and the opportunity to work with faculty on evidence-based policy is a big deal to me."

 GET IN TOUCH